Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Monte Carlo experiments

-where $[\cdot]$ denotes standardization to zero mean and variance one. $w_{t,p}^{t_1}$ and $w_{t,p}^{t_2}$ are non-cyclic and cyclic temporal processes, and $w_{st,p}^{t_1}$ and $w_{st,p}^{t_2}$ are their corresponding interaction terms.
-'S' and 'T' represent space and time, 'c' represents circular time, and 'int' denotes space-time interaction.
-The standard deviations of the three coefficients are given by $(\tau_0, \tau_1, \tau_2)=(1,2,1)$.
-We refer to $\beta_{i,t,1}$ which explains a larger amount of variation, as the strong coefficient, while $\beta_{i,t,2}$, which explains a smaller variation, is termed the weak coefficient.
+S and T in Eq. (\ref{eq_stc_int}) represent space and time, respectively, $c$ represents circular time, and the subscript $int$ denotes space-time interaction.
+The standard deviations of the three coefficients are given by $(v_1, v_2, v_3)=(1,2,1)$.
+We refer to $\beta_2(s,\bm{t})$, which explains a larger amount of variation, the strong coefficient, and $\beta_3(s,\bm{t})$, which explains a smaller variation, the weak coefficient.